jeremeybingham/reso_client/README.md

   - `tests/queries_tests.rs` - Comprehensive query building and URL generation tests

 ### Examples
+All examples include detailed comments, error handling, and work with the RESO Web API reference server / `actris_ref` unless otherwise noted.
 The library includes a comprehensive suite of examples in the `examples` directory demonstrating all major functionality.
 Assuming you've set your `.env` variables correctly, you can run any example with:

 ```bash
 cargo run --example <example_name>